 The company completed an international Phase 3 trial of octreotide capsules, the results of which have been published in the Journal of Clinical Endocrinology and Metabolism.

 Chiasma is conducting a Phase 3 clinical trial, referred to as “CHIASMA OPTIMAL” (Octreotide capsules vs. Placebo Treatment In MultinationAL centers) under a Special Protocol Assessment agreement reached with the U.S. Food and Drug Administration (FDA) to support a potential resubmission of a New Drug Application with the FDA.
 CHIASMA OPTIMAL is a global, randomized, double-blind, placebo-controlled, nine-month trial.
-It is expected to enroll 50 adult acromegaly patients.
 The trial is designed to evaluate the proportion of patients who maintain their biochemical response to octreotide capsules compared to placebo.
-The company initiated enrollment in CHIASMA OPTIMAL in the third quarter of 2017 and anticipates the release of top-line data from this Phase 3 clinical trial in Q4 2019.
+The company completed enrollment of 56 adult acromegaly patients in CHIASMA OPTIMAL in October 2018 and anticipates the release of top-line data from this Phase 3 clinical trial in September 2019.